 No fertilizer, no need for extra food till Spring!

 This is the time of year many of us love our babies to death.
-In more native environments, many of our plants would be struggling to receive ample water and nutrients.
+In plants native environments, many of our plants would be struggling to receive ample water and nutrients.
 They've adapted to receiving very little during Winter and making it work.
 Given these adaptations, additional nutrients may just burn roots that aren't prepared for it.
 Be patient, your plant will appreciate all the pent up love come Spring!

 Certain species go into hibernation!